-In 1803, Thomas Jefferson and the United States gained a large amount of land to the west of the Mississippi River.
-When France sold the United States the Louisiana Purchase, life for every human in the United States completely changed.
-After Lewis and Clark explored the land, many settlers began to venture past the Mississippi River into the Louisiana Purchase.
-For Native American tribes in the West, life as they knew it would begin to fade away.
-Lewis and Clark spent their longest stay on the journey near present-day Washburn, North Dakota where they stayed for the winter.
-Sakakawea also joined the Corps of Discovery in North Dakota.
+With the 1803 purchase of Louisiana from the French, the U.S. more than doubled its size with land to the west of the Mississippi River.
+Thomas Jefferson was able to advance his vision to expand an America dedicated to liberty to the western edge of the continent.
+After Lewis and Clark explored the land, many settlers began to venture beyond the Mississippi River.
+For Native American tribes in the West, liberty as they knew it would begin to fade away.
+Lewis and Clark wintered in a Mandan village near present-day Washburn, North Dakota.
+Sakakawea joined the Corps of Discovery in North Dakota.

 Finding Aids for the Louisiana Purchase: